Can I Buy a Gas Generator in California? Understanding the New Generator Regulations for 2028

 • Existing Generators Remain Legal: If you already own a gas-powered portable generator, you can continue to use it legally in California, even after the 2028 zero-emission mandate goes into effect.
 The ban applies only to the sale of new generators that do not meet the zero-emission standards.

 • Out-of-State Purchases: California residents can still travel to neighboring states like Arizona, Oregon, or Nevada to purchase a gas-powered generator and bring it back home for use.
 However, it’s important to note that while these generators can still be used, they will not be sold in California after 2028.
+The new regulations will also affect the sale and use of lawn equipment, encouraging consumers to consider cleaner, electric options for their gardening and home maintenance needs.

-The Importance of CARB Compliance
+The Importance of California Air Resources Board (CARB) Compliance

 1. Reducing Harmful Emissions: